Table Of Contents

 Improves Efficiency and Quality

 It is essential for delivering high-quality software quickly.
-To reduce rework and disruptions, developers move testing to the beginning of the process, or more rightly put, to the left to minimize extended test cycles, avoid flaws, and manage risks early in the SDLC rather than later.
+To reduce rework and disruptions, developers move testing to the beginning of the process, or more correctly, to the left, to minimize extended test cycles, avoid flaws, and manage risks early in the SDLC rather than later.

 -